CannerCMS/canner-slate-editor/README.md

 # How the project contructs?

-This projects currently contains over **47+ npm modules**, every features mostly are packaged into npm modules, such as icons, helpers, plugins, utils, etc..., so this enable developers to pick modules to assemble into your own usages.
+This projects currently contains over **47+ npm modules**, every features are packaged into npm modules, such as icons, helpers, plugins, utils, etc..., so this enable developers to pick modules to assemble into your own usages.

 ## 1. canner-slate-editor